 About the Sheep

-Feederbrook Farm is focused on producing for quality fleeces and locks.
-We keep an eclectic display flock consisting of Shetland Sheep, BFL, Teeswaters, Clun Forest, Cormo, Corriedale Black Welsh Mt.
-Sheep and Leicester Longwool.
-Since we are committed to creating the best locks the majority of the flock is a cross between Teeswater with the BFL which we refer to as BLTees.
+Feederbrook Farm is focused on producing quality fleeces and locks.
+We keep an eclectic display flock consisting of Shetland Sheep, BFL, Teeswaters, Clun Forest, Cormo, Corriedale, Gotland, Romanov, and Leicester Longwool.
+Since we are committed to creating the best locks, the majority of the flock is a cross between Teeswater with the BFL which we refer to as BLTees.
 Throughout the year we run a flock of about 40 sheep.
 Often times in the spring we will have lambs for sale.
 We have been involved in the scrapies irradiation program since 2005.
 Please feel free to contact us if you are interested in some sheep.